Kingdom of Germany: Salians and Hohenstaufens

-Post-Staufer period
+Post-Hohenstaufen period

 German writers after the Staufen period used variants of the term "Regnum Alemanniae" to indicate the weakened reach of the emperors who now confined themselves mainly to German matters.
 Anti-king Henry Raspe also described himself as "king of Germany and prince of the Romans".
 There were also scattered references to a political community of "Germans" excluding the rest of the empire.
 For instance, in 1349, Charles IV met the nobles and burghers of "regnum Alamannie", in 1355 he summoned the electors and burghers "in regno Alemannie".
 However, this tendency to refer to a "German" polity after the collapse of the Staufen empire did not develop further in the following period.

 The term "regnum" was sometimes used to refer a distinct political entity within the "imperium", but sometimes they were used interchangeably, and sometimes they were combined in phrases like "Regnum Romanorum".
 In the German language it was most common to simply use the term "German lands" rather than "kingdom".
-In 1349 Charles IV (King of the Romans) appointed the Duke of Brabant's son to govern on his behalf "in our kingdom of the Romans throughout Germania or Theutonia".
+In 1349, Charles IV (King of the Romans) appointed the Duke of Brabant's son to govern on his behalf "in our kingdom of the Romans throughout Germania or Theutonia".

 There were persistent proposals, including one that Ptolemy of Lucca claimed was discussed between Pope Nicholas III and Rudolf I, to create a hereditary German kingdom independent from the Holy Empire.
 This idea was met with horror in Germany.
 When Rudolf I was elected, the emotional attachment the German people had with the superior dignity of the universalistic Roman title had become so firmly established that it was unacceptable to separate the German kingship from it.
 There was a strong reluctance by the Emperors to use "German" titles due to strong attachment to Roman symbolism, and it seemed to be actively avoided.
 References to "German" titles were less rare but still uncommon among vassals and chroniclers.